department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-selected-reserve.md

      <h3>Certify your enrollment</h3>
      The certifying official may be someone in your school's financial aid, Veterans affairs, registrar, admissions, counseling office.
 For on-the-job training or an apprenticeship, the official may be someone in your school's training, finance, or human resources office.</li>
   <li class="process-step list-four">
-  <h3>Verify your continued enrollment each month<h3>
+  <h3>Verify your continued enrollment each month</h3>
-    You'll then need to verify your enrollment each month to keep receiving payments.
+    You'll then need to verify your enrollment each month to keep receiving payments.<br>
-    **You can verify your enrollment:**
+    <b>You can verify your enrollment:</b>
     <ul>
       <li>Online through our Web Automated Verification system (called "WAVE").<br>
         <ahref="https://www.gibill.va.gov/wave/index.do">Verify your enrollment online</a>.</li>